-The ease of accessing and using the drives via strategic partnerships such as the one with Android provides them with growing market share.
+The ease of accessing and using the drives via strategic partnerships such as Android provides them with a growing market share.
 As it is cloud-based and not linked to physical devices, you can access your GoogleDrive using a Mac computer as well.

-There are growing talks of incorporating Artificial Intelligence <AI> into the data management systems and currently building a full AI Center in Accra, Ghana.
-This will help bigger companies manage, access and organize their stored information faster and with more purpose.
+There are growing talks of incorporating Artificial Intelligence <AI> into the data management systems.
+They are currently building a full AI Center in Accra, Ghana.
+This will help bigger companies manage, access, and organize their stored information faster and with more purpose.

 Google is a latecomer when it comes to offering business solutions and still battles with the stigma of being a free service and thus associated with inferior quality.

 The integration with Office applications is still something they struggle to get right.
-Not many are fans of their free word processing software included in Googlesheets.
+Not many are fans of Googlesheets.

 Most non-Microsoft platforms will have this compatibility problem.

 They also run into a few data syncing problems ever so often, especially with the free storage.
-They offer full 24/7 customer and technical support with their products.
+Google offers full 24/7 customer and technical support with their products.
 More aggressive advertising and pricing of their business offerings now serves to hopefully alleviate this issue for them.

-How Google bounces back from a hefty EUR 4,34 billion fine for the mentioned collusion with Android will determine if they survive the storage war.
+How Google bounces back from a hefty EUR 4,34 billion fine for colluding with Android will determine if they survive the storage war.
 This especially if they will be now forced to allow other CSPs to offer services on mobile devices.

-One of the first cloud solution provider to offer eCommerce and Business-to-Business (B2B) offerings.
-Amazon and its Amazon Web Services (AWS) has come a long and calculated way from just offering/selling books online.
+One of the first cloud solution providers to offer eCommerce and Business-to-Business (B2B) offerings.
+Amazon and its Amazon Web Services (AWS) have come a long and calculated way from just offering/selling books online.